PDGMM-VAE: A Variational Autoencoder with Adaptive Per-Dimension Gaussian Mixture Model Priors for Nonlinear ICA: Methodology

-This per-dimension GMM prior is substantially more flexible than the conventional isotropic Gaussian prior.
-In particular, it allows each latent dimension to model non-Gaussian, multimodal, heavy-tailed, or asymmetric source marginals.
-More importantly, because different latent dimensions are endowed with different prior parameters, the model can encourage different dimensions to specialize to different source statistics, which is precisely desirable in ICA and source-oriented disentanglement.
+This prior is substantially more flexible than the conventional isotropic Gaussian prior.
+In particular, it allows each latent dimension to model multimodal, heavy-tailed, asymmetric, or otherwise non-Gaussian source marginals.
+More importantly, because different latent dimensions are endowed with different prior parameters, the resulting latent regularization is heterogeneous across dimensions rather than homogeneous. \begin{remark}[One-dimensional marginal expressiveness of Gaussian mixtures] The role of the per-dimension GMM prior is not only algorithmic but also functional.
+Let $f$ be a continuous probability density on $\mathbb R$ such that $f(x)\to 0$ as $|x|\to\infty$.
+Then for any $\varepsilon>0$, there exists a finite Gaussian mixture